-We control for an extensive array of variables measuring the firms' financial position and market performance, which we obtain from China Stock Market & Accounting Research Database (CSMAR).16 We construct financial variables following Allen et al. (2019b) and Ma et al. (2021).
+We control for an extensive array of variables measuring the firms' financial position and market performance, which we obtain from China Stock Market & Accounting Research Database (CSMAR).20 We construct financial variables following Allen, Qian, Tu and Yu (2019b) and Ma, Rogers and Zhou (2021).
 Combining the ES ratings data with the firm financial data yields 430 firms in 2013, just before the Shanghai Connect began.